Learn the step-by-step to fly the ROCK R2A on the DJI M210 drone.

 Lets go over the steps to fly the ROCK R2A LiDAR system on the DJI M210 drone.

-The steps for flying on the DJI M210 is the same for every drone system - The only different is the mounting to the drone system.
+The steps for flying on the DJI M210 is similar for every drone system.
+The main difference being how it mounts to the drone system.

 Overview of Steps:

 - Set up Base Station and start logging static observations at 1-second intervals

 - Turn on R2A and begin Collecting data (remotely)

 - Fly Pre-mission Calibration

 - End Mission and fly in the forward direction back to the home point